 - meet our obligations to UK Government departments in connection with the issuing of visas

 - provide you with information related to our services and our events and activities that you request from us

 - seek your thoughts and opinions on the services we provide; and

 - notify you about any changes to our services.

 In some circumstances we may anonymise or pseudonymise the personal data so that it can no longer be associated with you, in which case we may use it without further notice to you.

 Please note: If you refuse to provide us with certain information when requested, we may not be able to perform the contract we have entered into with you.
 Alternatively, we may be unable to comply with our legal or regulatory obligations.

 We may also process your personal data without your knowledge or consent, in accordance with this notice, where we are legally required or permitted to do so.

 - DATA SHARING

-“Third parties” includes third-party service providers and the members of our firm’s network.
-The following activities are carried out by third-party service providers: IT and cloud services, professional advisory services, administration services, marketing services and banking services.
+“Third parties” includes third-party service providers.
+We use the third-party service providers such as IT and cloud services, professional advisory services, administration and banking services.